All-Inclusive Destination Wedding Packages, EXPLAINED

 Why do they make Destination wedding packages so confusing?
 Every resort wedding package is a little different, but most packages have the same basic elements.
 There are four general package options, the basic or free wedding package, the semi-private dinner wedding package, the private reception package and the top tier package.
-Keep reading to learn more about each one with the fine print and things to look out for when deciding on which all-inclusive wedding package is best for you.
+We got you covered!
+Learn from an expert destination wedding travel agent.
+Keep reading for expert tips about each package type, with the fine print and things to look out for when deciding on which all-inclusive wedding package is best for you.

 1. The Base Package or Free Wedding Package – Most resorts offer a very basic package and if you reserve a certain number of room nights, they will offer this for free.
 Usually, this will include a ceremony, a bouquet, a boutonniere and a few other perks like breakfast in bed or a percentage off spa services for the couple.

 THE FINE PRINT: Pay attention to the guest count in all the packages.
 That is the max number of guests included in the package price.
 For example, the base package at most resorts is usually for up to 10 guests.
 This doesn’t mean you can’t have more than 10 guests, it just means any guests over 10 will be an additional charge.
 Usually, $20 or so.

 Also, the base package usually DOES NOT INCLUDE A RECEPTION.
 A reception can usually be added at an additional cost, as well.
 You will want to compare the cost of the base price package with reception add-on, to the other packages to see which is best for you.
 Sometimes they add a lot of “fluff” to the packages which seem like a good value, but may not be worth upgrading the package, when you could get the base package plus the reception at less cost.